arangodb/docs/drivers/java-changes-v7.md

 The default host configuration to `127.0.0.1:8529` has been removed.

 Configuration properties are not read automatically from properties files anymore.
-A new API for loading properties has been introduced: `ArangoDB.Builder.loadProperties(ArangoConfigProperties)`.
+A new API for loading properties has been introduced:
+`ArangoDB.Builder.loadProperties(ArangoConfigProperties)`.
-Implementations could supply configuration properties coming from different sources, eg. system properties, remote stores, frameworks integrations, etc.
+Implementations can supply configuration properties coming from different sources, like system properties, remote stores, frameworks integrations, etc.
 An implementation for loading properties from local files is provided by `ArangoConfigProperties.fromFile()` and its overloaded variants.

-To read config properties prefixed with `arangodb` from `arangodb.properties` file (as in version `6`):
+Example of how to read config properties prefixed with `arangodb` from `arangodb.properties` file (as in version `6`):

 ```java
 // ## src/main/resources/arangodb.properties